opening hours 9am - 5pm

 Our Australian Wildlife Park houses over 300 animals across 27 species of mostly rare, endangered and protected species of Australian Native Fauna.

 Students are provided with an opportunity to get up close to these rare animals which they may never have seen in the wild.
-Species include the Woylie (which was just put back onto the Federal Protected Species list), Koala, Reptiles, Quolls, Wombats, Bettongs, Bandicoots, Kangaroos, birds and many more.
+Species include the Woylie (which was just put back onto the Federal Protected Species list), Reptiles, Wombats, Bettongs, Bandicoots, Kangaroos, birds and many more.

 The Regional Wildflower Garden features thousands of stunning native plants and an enhanced wetland environment – all accessed by comfortable boardwalk paths suitable for wheelchairs.
 Interpretative signage along the boardwalk trail covers the amazing geology, biodiversity, history and unique features of the Albany region and the South West’s remarkable flora and fauna.